agda/agda/doc/user-manual/tools/command-line-options.rst

 .. option:: InferredLocalRewrite

+     .. versionadded:: 2.9.0

      Tried to solve a meta with an '@rewrite' function.

+.. option:: InstanceNotInArgumentPosition

+     .. versionadded:: 2.8.0

+     Instance arguments ``⦃ x ⦄`` can only appear as arguments to functions, not as expressions by themselves.

 .. option:: LocalRewriteOutsideTelescope

+     .. versionadded:: 2.9.0

      '@rewrite' arguments are (currently) only allowed in module telescopes.

+.. option:: MacroInLetBindings

+     .. versionadded:: 2.8.0

+     Macros can not be let-bound.

+.. option:: MismatchedBrackets

+     .. versionadded:: 2.9.0

+     An idiom bracket opened with unicode (resp.
+ASCII) syntax must also be closed with unicode (resp.
+ASCII) syntax.

 .. option:: MissingDataDeclaration